orcas-elite/Microservice-Fault-Injection/pcs/README.md

 GET     /proxy/{id} 		get a specific proxy
-POST    /proxy/{id}/delay 	configure a delay action on the proxy with the given id POST    /proxy/{id}/drop 	configure a drop action on the proxy with the given id GET     /proxy/{id}/status 	retrieve the status information for the given proxy
+POST    /proxy/{id}/delay 	configure a delay action on the proxy with the given id POST    /proxy/{id}/drop 	configure a drop action on the proxy with the given id POST    /proxy/{id}/nlane 	configure a drop action on the proxy with the given id POST    /proxy/{id}/metrics 	configure a drop action on the proxy with the given id GET     /proxy/{id}/status 	retrieve the status information for the given proxy
 ```